motoz/nbetest/README.md

-#NBE V13 test program
+#Test program for the NBE pelletburner UDP protocol
-A client that can connect to a scotte V13, and a test server that simulates a V13 controller box.
+A client that can connect to a scotte V7/V13 controller, and a test server that simulates a controller box.

 ##Client